2023 Solar Incentives Guide for Burton, MI - Tax Credits & Rebates

 Next Steps for Installing Solar in Burton

-You can apply for solar incentives from the Michigan government and the federal government, as well as from your local utility company.
-The increased availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
-Your local Burton solar panel installer can give you more information about which incentives you can apply for, and get you feeling good about making the change to renewable energy today.
+You can receive solar incentives from the Michigan government and the federal government, as well as from your local utility company.
+Growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
+We recommend talking to your local Burton solar installer for more information about these incentives and to ensure that you're getting the largest number possible for your solar system.

 EcoWatch's Burton, MI Solar Incentives FAQs

-The order your incentives will be applied in may vary depending on which incentives you are eligible for but in most cases yes, you can claim multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to confirm you are claiming all possible incentives and applying them in the correct order.
+The order your incentives will be applied in could vary depending on which incentives you are claiming but usually yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to ensure you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.